icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

     immutable: bool;
   };

-  type ICRC16Map = record { Text; ICRC16};
+  type ICRC16MapItem = record { Text; ICRC16};

-  type ICRC16ValueMap = record { ICRC16; ICRC16}
+  type ICRC16ValueMapItem = record { ICRC16; ICRC16}
 ```

 Event Broadcast Canisters and Event Relayers MUST NOT manipulate the data field.
-Any data annotations should be done in the header collection and must be append only such that no headers are overwritten or changed.
+Any data annotations should be done in the header collection and must be append-only such that no headers are overwritten or changed.

-### Event Headers

-Events also have an optional header property that, if provided should be an ICRC16Map.
-This collection allows for the emitter to provide additional data that is not directly relevant for the item, but that may be important for validation or measurement of the event.
-As the event travels from the publisher, through a broadcaster, a relay and ultimately to a subscriber, the network participants may add headers to this collection.

-For the purposes of this standard the following headers are established:

-`icrc72:eventData:hash` - a #Blob containing the representational independent hash of the event.
-`icrc72:broadcaster:received` - a #Nat the timestamp that the broadcaster received the event.
-`icrc72:broadcaster:priority` - a #Array of #Nat where the first item is the position in priority and second item is the total subscriber count.
-`icrc72:relay:sent` - a #Nat the timestamp that the broadcaster sent the event to a relay.
-`icrc72:relay:received` - a #Nat the timestamp that the relay received the event.
-`icrc72:broadcaster:sent` - a #Nat the timestamp that the broadcaster sent the event.

-### Event Notification Identifiers

-1. Event notification identifiers MUST be represented as natural numbers with infinite precision.
-These numbers MAY be blob representations of more complex numbering schemes, converted to natural numbers.
-If an identifier is encoded, it MUST be encoded using Crockford's Base32, as specified at [Crockford's Base32](https://www.crockford.com/base32.html).

-2. Event Notification Ids will only be consistent and unique in the context of the broadcaster that related the event in the notification.

-### Event Notification Source

-Event Notifications include a Source that is the principal of the canister that emitted the event.

-### Event Notification msg.caller

-The `icrc72_handle_notification` and `icrc72_handle_notification_trusted` endpoints provide the broadcaster principal in the msg.caller variable included with the message.

 ### Filters